-- Postsecondary Readiness Plan.
-Four (4) year learning plan at the end of the 8th grade. - Advanced Opportunities.
-Schools must offer at least one advanced opportunity such as dual credit, advanced placement, Tech. prep., or International Baccalaureate. - Senior Project.
-Required to include a written report and an oral presentation by the end of grade 12 with guidelines set at the school level. - College Entrance Exam.
-Take either the ACT, SAT, COMPASS or ACCUPLACER exam by the end of 11th grade.
-The state will pay for students to take the SAT or ACCUPLACER once. - ISAT.
-Pass the ISAT with a score of Proficient or Advanced in Reading, Math and Language Arts. - Middle School (grades 7 and 8).
-Must take pre-algebra before entering 9th grade
+• Postsecondary Readiness Plan.
+Four (4) year learning plan at the end of the 8th grade.

+- Advanced Opportunities.
+Schools must offer at least one advanced opportunity such as dual credit, advanced placement, or Tech. prep. - Senior Project.
+Required to include a written report and an oral presentation by the end of grade 12 with guidelines set at the school level. - ISAT.
+Pass the High School ISAT with a score of Proficient or Advanced in Reading, Math and Language Arts. - Middle School (grades 7 and 8).
+Must take pre-algebra before entering 9th grade.

 Credits.
 (Effective for all students who enter the ninth grade in the fall of 2010 or later.)
 One (1) credit shall equal sixty (60) hours of total instruction.
 School districts or LEA's may request a waiver from this provision by submitting a letter to the State Department of Education for approval, signed by the superintendent and chair of the board of trustees of the district or LEA.
 The waiver request shall provide information and documentation that substantiates the school district or LEA's reason for not requiring sixty (60) hours of total instruction per credit.
-(3- 29-10)
+(3-29-10)